-It's one of the most popular Taiwanese teas.
-It’s a classic for good reason - Dong Ding Oolong is a tea that retains the mellow green flavors of a high-mountain oolong along with rich, sweet notes due to oxidation and roasting.
+Dong ding is one of the most popular Taiwanese oolong teas and a classic for good reason - it's a tea that retains the mellow green flavors of a high-mountain oolong along with rich, sweet notes due to oxidation and roasting.
 It’s well-balanced and makes a perfect tea to enjoy throughout the day.

 The tea originally hails from Dong Ding mountain in central Taiwan.
 More specifically, it is from Lugu, in Nantou county.
 This tea gets its name from the mountain it hails from, Dong Ding Shan (Dong Ding mountain).
 Dong Ding translates to ‘frozen summit’ or ‘icy peak’.
 It doesn’t get this name because it’s particularly icy (it’s not that high as far as Taiwanese mountains go, at 800-1000 meters), but because it has the tendency for heavy rains, which caused farmers to carefully navigate slippery roads while working on the mountain.

-We currently carry four iterations of Dong Ding Oolong.
+Other names for Dong Ding – Frozen Summit, Tung Ting, Formosa Oolong.
+We currently carry four varieties of Dong Ding Oolong.

 The Qingxin cultivar was brought from Wuyi, China to Dong Ding Mountain about 150 years ago.
 It is reported that the scholar Ling Fong Chi went to Fujian to study and returned to Lugu with tea plants as souvenirs for his relatives.
 The weather conditions on Dong Ding proved to be perfect for growing tea, with its sunny days and misty afternoons.
 The tea quickly became famous in Taiwan.